jones58/rent-strike.org/src/content/docs/all/How to/canvassing.md

 ---
+title: Gassed to Canvass
+sidebar:
+  order: 3
-title: Canvassing
+  label: Canvassing
 ---

-## Gassed to Canvass

 Whether your Cut the Rent group is building for demos, fundraisers, a rent strike, a general meeting, disrupting university events...
 The best way to drum up support can often be the same: talking to people one-on-one.
 Door-knocking helps create both a presence of your campaign on the campus as well as personal relationships between students.